 All of that being said, the restoration on top of your dental implant (such as the crown, bridge, or denture) may need to be routinely updated as they start to wear out.
 That might be anywhere from every 5-15 years or so, depending on the individual.

+An implant dentist is best qualified to do dental implants.
 An implant dentist can be any dentist who is trained and experienced in implant therapy.
 Some specialists such as oral surgeons and periodontists also offer this service if the general dentist is not equipped to perform the procedure in their office.

 If you’re looking for an implant dentist, it can help to ask how many cases the dentist has completed and what type of professional development courses they’ve taken on the service.
 Although most dentists are licensed to provide implants in their practice, it’s a procedure that some elect to refer elsewhere.

 Depending on which type of dental implants you want, how many you need, and if there are extenuating circumstances (such as bone loss or health issues) you will probably want to see the most experienced implant dentist in your area to ensure a successful outcome.

 If you’re searching for the best dental implant dentist in Calgary, ask your current oral health provider’s office if they offer the service or can recommend an experienced provider who does.

 As mentioned above, you should set up a comprehensive dental exam to discuss the overall procedure with your dentist — don’t be afraid to ask questions!
 For example, ask what is the length of the procedure?
 Or, how about recovery time and care of replacement tooth?
 Your dentist will be more than happy to answer all your questions.

 Depending on your situation, you may need to take into account the condition of your jawbone.
 This may require a visit to an oral and maxillofacial surgeon.
 Again, a visit with your general dentist will help you determine how to prepare for surgery.

 While the dental implants procedure is typically safe, there is some degree of risk involved.
 These risks can include: